ToddZZF/toddzzf.github.io/_posts/2021-10-01-travel-package.md

 ### ？？？

-- [ ] condom（If you travel with your girlfriend……）
+- [ ] condom（If you travel with your girlfriend and she agrees😀）

+Well, as a straight guy, I do lust for my girlfriend's body, but I also understand that girls are conservative on sex.
+Therefore I won't push it (even though I really wanna try)

 ## 祝旅途愉快！